Heat kernel asymptotics for scaling limits of isoradial graphs: Preliminaries

 where $\lvert \cdot \rvert$ denotes Euclidean length. \end{assumption}

 \begin{assumption} There exists a constant $c_d > 0$ such that for all $h > 0$

 \end{assumption}

-Notice that Assumptions \ref{ass:bap-primal} and \ref{ass:bap-dual} combined are equivalent to the \emph{bounded-angle property} or \emph{Zlámal’s condition} with constants independent of $h$ that is often used in the literature on isoradial graphs, see, e.g. \cite{grimmett2013}.
-Notice further that the isoradiality of $\Gamma_h$ and $\Gamma^*_h$ already implies
+Notice that Assumptions \ref{ass:bap-primal} and \ref{ass:bap-dual} combined are equivalent to the \emph{bounded-angle property} with constants independent of $h$, which is often used in the literature on isoradial graphs, see, e.g. \cite{grimmett2013}.
+The bounded-angle property is satisfied if the induced rhombi do not degenerate.
+Notice furthermore that the isoradiality of $\Gamma_h$ and $\Gamma^*_h$ already implies that

-Under Assumption \ref{ass:bap-primal}, the maximal degree of $\Gamma_h$ is bounded uniformly in $h$.
+Under Assumption \ref{ass:bap-primal} and \ref{ass:bap-dual}, the maximal degree of $\Gamma_h$ is bounded uniformly in $h$.
 In the following, we denote this bound by $M$.

 For $u,v\in V_h$, consider the set $\mathfrak{X}_h(u,v)$ of paths $\gamma = (q_0,\dots, q_{n(\gamma)})$ in $\Gamma_h$ with $q_0 = u$, $q_{n(\gamma)} = v$ and $q_i \sim q_{i+1}$ for $0\leq i < n(\gamma)$.
 We write $\{z,z'\}\in\gamma$, if there is an $i<n(\gamma )$ with $q_i = z$ and $q_{i+1} = z'$ and also $z\in\gamma$ if there is an $i\leq n(\gamma )$ with $q_i = z$.
 By using these paths we define two metrics on the graphs: Let